 Also known as the Royal Melbourne Zoological Gardens, Melbourne Zoo has been a beloved attraction since its establishment in 1862.
 This expansive zoo houses a wide array of animals, birds, and reptiles.
 Visitors can encounter African Wild Dogs, Asian Elephants, Otters, frogs, pelicans, seals, kangaroos, gorillas, koalas, penguins, baboons, and lions, among other species.
 The zoo features diverse exhibits, including elephant trails, butterfly displays, an Asian rainforest, an orangutan sanctuary, and an Australian outback section.
 It also offers a free-flight aviary, a lion exhibit, a marine wildlife zone, a reptile house, an African rainforest showcase, and exotic creatures from around the world.

-Situated near Melbourne, the Werribee Open Range Zoo offers an African-themed experience in Australia.
+Situated near Melbourne, the Werribee Open Range Zoo offers close animal encounters in an African-themed experience in Australia.
 This unique zoo primarily focuses on African wildlife, featuring species such as Hippopotamus, zebra, lions, giraffes, ostriches, meerkats, African wild dogs, antelopes, rhinoceros, camels, cheetahs, and gorillas.
 Additionally, Australian animals like koalas, emus, and kangaroos are part of the zoo’s diverse collection.

-Located in Healesville, near Melbourne, Healesville Sanctuary specializes in showcasing native Australian animals.
+Located in Healesville, near Melbourne, Healesville Sanctuary is one of the most favorite sanctuary for animal encounters, specially with native Australian animals.
 It’s one of the finest petting zoos in Melbourne, allowing visitors to interact with animals under the supervision of zoo staff.
 The sanctuary, established in 1934, is home to a wide variety of native Australian wildlife, including wallabies, wombats, dingoes, kangaroos, owls, skunks, buzzards, kites, pythons, echidnas, emus, monitor lizards, native Australian birds, and platypus, among others.

 Nestled along the Yarra River, the Sea Life Melbourne Aquarium is a prominent attraction for both locals and tourists.
-This aquarium, which opened in 2000, specializes in marine wildlife.
-It features diverse marine life, including rainforests, crocodiles, penguins, mangroves, rockpools, seahorses, stingrays, sharks, sea turtles, sea dragons, and various other aquatic species from around the world.
+This aquarium, which opened in 2000, features diverse marine wildlife, including rainforests, crocodiles, penguins, mangroves, rockpools, seahorses, stingrays, sharks, sea turtles, sea dragons, and various other aquatic species from around the world.

-In addition to these top zoos, Melbourne and its surroundings offer several other wildlife experiences, such as Halls Gap Zoo, Ballarat Wildlife Park, Phillip Island Wildlife Park, and Gumbuya World, an amusement park with numerous wildlife exhibits.
+In addition to these top animal encounters attractions, Victoria offers several other wildlife experiences, such as Halls Gap Zoo, Ballarat Wildlife Park, Phillip Island Wildlife Park, and Gumbuya World, an amusement park with numerous wildlife exhibits.

-Melbourne’s blend of urban sophistication and a deep connection to nature make it a must-visit destination.
+Melbourne is surrounded by nature in every direction making it a must-visit destination for animal and nature lovers.
 Whether you’re exploring the city or its surrounding sanctuaries, Melbourne offers an incredible array of wildlife experiences.